sweng-epfl/public/exams/midterm/2018/THEORETICAL.md

 - [ ] Scrum should be used when all the requirements are known before development
 - [ ] Scrum enables the dev team to interact frequently and receive feedback often from the customer
 - [ ] The Scrum master is a manager who decides which tasks are assigned to the developers
-- [ ] The product owner is not allowed to change the backlog items during a sprint
+- [ ] The product owner is not allowed to change the sprint backlog

 ### Question 6 [5 points]
 The following code snippet describes a typed temperature state which is stored and constructed from Celsius degrees.
 Modify the class so that it can also be instantiated from Fahrenheit and Kelvin degrees.
 You are not allowed to duplicate state (i.e., you cannot create more attributes to store the value) and the internal representation must stay in Celsius degrees (i.e., a call to `get()` will always return the temperature in Celsius degrees).
-You cannot modify the existing constructor and method either.
+You cannot modify the existing constructor and method; you cannot add more classes.

 The conversion from Fahrenheit to Celsius is `C = (F-32) * 5/9` and the conversion from Kelvin to Celsius is `C = K - 273.15`